abdulsalamk/ghost/README.md

 # Bulk deletion of blogs

 The bulk deletion of the blogs are done using the cloudrun function called "delete" in "ghost-posts".
 This achieve using a cloud function module written in Python 3.9.
 The code can be found in "main.py".
-It connects directly to the database and deletes al records from the table "posts" (NOTE: The script has set it as emails as I don't wanted to remove all blogs.
+It connects directly to the database and deletes al records from the table "posts".
+(NOTE: The script has set it as emails as I don't wanted to remove all blogs.
 Just change the parameter db_table = "emails" of main.py to "posts").

 The terraform file couldfunction.tf does everything to do with publishing this code.
 It zips up everything in the folder "scripts" an uploads it to the cloudfunctions.